Tym17/devdocs/guides/v2.0/pattern-library/displaying-data/datatable/datatable.md

 <br />

 <h2 id="massactions">Mass Actions</h2>
-A common theme across the existing Magento user experience includes mass actions that can be taken.
+A common {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} across the existing Magento user experience includes mass actions that can be taken.
 This is a convention used on both data-table and non-data-table pages.
 Not all pages have these action buttons.
 This document will not attempt to capture all actions that appear here or how they might be redesigned for Magento 2.
 This document will make note that these actions exist on many of the data-table pages and will use the area directly above the table to indicate placement of such action buttons where they might be needed.
 <br />
 <br />
 <img src="img/datatable08.jpg">
 <br />
 <br />
 Actions will be positioned above the table .
 Each table  will have it’s own set of actions, some table s will have no actions.
-This new proposal removes the submit button which is currently visible next to the “Actions” drop down selector.
-In the event that any confirmations are needed for actions, modal dialogs will be used.
+This new proposal removes the submit button which is currently visible next to the "Actions" drop down selector.
+In the {% glossarytooltip c57aef7c-97b4-4b2b-a999-8001accef1fe %}event{% endglossarytooltip %} that any confirmations are needed for actions, modal dialogs will be used.
 <br />
 <br />
 <br />